-Lets look at a situation such as the network path from Brisbane, on the eastern side of the Australian continent to Perth on the western side.
-The cable path is essentially along the southern coast of the continent, so the round trip delay time (RTT) is 70ms.
+Let's look at a situation such as the network path from Brisbane, on the eastern side of the Australian continent, to Perth on the western side.
+The cable path is essentially along the southern coast of the continent, so the RTT delay is 70 ms, implying that there are 14.3 round-trip intervals per second.
+Let's also assume that the packet size being used is 1500 octets, or 12,000 bits, and the TCP initial window size is a single packet.
+And let's also assume that the bottleneck capacity of the host-to-host path between Brisbane and Perth is 10 Gbps.

-This implies that there are 14.3 round trip intervals per second.
-Lets also assume that the packet size being used is 1500 octets, or 12,000 bits, and the TCP initial window size is a single packet.
-Lets also assume that the bottleneck capacity of the host-to-host path between Brisbane and Perth is 10Gbps.
+In a simple slow start model the sending speed doubles every 70 ms, so after 17 RTT intervals where the sending rate has doubled for each interval, or after some 1.2 seconds have elapsed, the transfer speed reaches 11.2 Gbps (assuming a theoretical host with sufficiently fast hardware components, sufficiently fast internal data paths, and adequate memory).
+At this stage let's assume that the sending rate exceeded the buffer capacity at the bottleneck point in the network path.
+Packet drop will occur, because the critical point buffers in the network path are now saturated.

-In a simple slow start model the sending speed doubles every 70ms, so after 17 RTT intervals where the sending rate has doubled for each interval, or after some 1.2 seconds have elapsed, the transfer speed has reached 11.2 Gbps (assuming a theoretical host with sufficiently fast hardware components, sufficiently fast internal data paths and adequate memory).
-At this stage lets assume that the sending rate will have exceeded the buffer capacity at the bottleneck point in the network path.
-Packet drop will occur as the critical point buffers in the network path have now saturated.
-At this point the TCP sender's congestion window will halve, as will the TCP sending rate, and TCP will switch to congestion avoidance mode.
-In congestion avoidance mode the rate increase is 1 segment per RTT.
-This is equivalent to sending an additional 12Kbits per RTT, or, given the session parameters as specified above, this is equivalent to a rate increase of 171Kbps per second each RTT.
-So how long will it take TCP to recover and get back to a sending rate of 10Gbps?
+At the point of reception of an ACK sequence that signals packet loss, the TCP sender's congestion window will halve, as will the TCP sending rate, and TCP will switch to congestion avoidance mode.
+In congestion avoidance mode the rate increase is 1 segment per RTT, equivalent to sending an additional 12 kilobits per RTT, or, given the session parameters as specified previously, equivalent to a rate increase of 171 kbps each RTT.
+So how long will it take TCP to recover and get back to a sending rate of 10 Gbps?

-If this was a T-1 circuit where the available path bandwidth was 1.544Mbps, and congestion loss occurred at a sending rate of 2Mbps (higher than the bottleneck transmission capacity due to the effect of queuing buffers within the network), then TCP will rate halve to 1 Mbps and then use congestion avoidance to increase the sending rate back to 2Mbps.
-Within the selected parameters of a 70 ms RTT and 1500 byte segment size, this involves using congestion avoidance to inflate the congestion window from 6 segments to 12.
-This will take 0.42 seconds.
-So as long at the network can operate without packet loss for the session over an order of 1 second intervals, then TCP can comfortably operate at maximal speed in a megabit per second network.
+If this were a T1 circuit where the available path bandwidth is 1.544 Mbps, and congestion loss occurred at a sending rate of 2 Mbps (higher than the bottleneck transmission capacity due to the effect of queuing buffers within the network), then TCP would rate halve to 1 Mbps and then use congestion avoidance to increase the sending rate back to 2 Mbps.
+Within the selected parameters of a 70-ms RTT and 1500-byte segment size, this process involves using congestion avoidance to inflate the congestion window from 6 segments to 12.
+This process takes 0.42 seconds.
+So as long as the network can operate without packet loss for the session over an order of 1-second intervals, then TCP can comfortably operate at maximal speed in a megabit-persecond network.